CookieCat45/Risk-Fortress-2/docs/private server.md

 # Private Server Setup Tutorial
 This guide is for those who wish to set up a private Risk Fortress dedicated server for yourself or friends to join and play.
 A few things to note:
 - Running Risk Fortress on a listen server (the Create Server button on the main menu) is not recommended, as SourceMod does not support listen servers, and the `-insecure` launch option is required for SourceMod to load on listen servers anyways.
 For this guide, you should be using the TF2 SRCDS.
+Tutorials on how to install it as well as SourceMod/MetaMod can be found in many places online.
 - Port forwarding or using a VPN service such as Hamachi is NOT required.
 - Since the plugin can be resource-intensive at times, you may want to host it on a separate machine instead of on the one you plan to run TF2 with, or a machine that's powerful enough to host a dedicated server and run TF2 simultaneously without performance issues.
 - The server.cfg file is located in `tf/cfg/` in your dedicated server directory.